dabvid/web-quick-starter/README.md

 # Initiate a minimal web project on your OSX Desktop
 $ web simple -desk

-# Initiate a minimal web project with AngularJS
+# Initiate a minimal web project with AngularJS and Parse.
-$ web angular
+$ web angular-parse

 # Search for a dependency eg. jquery
 $ web search jquery